Set Current Location

 Originally established as a fort for the Hudson's Bay Company back in 1843, Victoria was long known as the most British city in North America.
 While its heritage is still evident down its cobblestone streets with the clip-clop of horse-drawn carriages as the background score, the provincial capital of British Columbia has since been taken over by innovative restaurants, hip coffee bars and specialty boutiques fed by a well-spring of youth.
 Nevertheless, there are still plenty of antique shops, tearooms and formal gardens scattered in between, as well as stunning formal gardens awash in a myriad of blooms.
 Top attractions include the Royal BC Museum, Beacon Hill Park and Craigdarroch Castle, followed closely by the Parliament Building and Miniature World.
 Theater-goers will be spoiled for choice with several top-notch venues to choose from like the Royal Theatre, McPherson Theatre and the Belfry Theatre to name a few.
 The city is best explored on foot or by bike, with the most cycle routes of any Canadian city just waiting to be explored.
 Through it all, the scenery oscillates between waterfront views and mountain vistas.
 For a break from the city, visitors and locals venture outdoors for whale watching tours, kayaking and hiking excursions.
 Located on the southern tip of Vancouver Island, Victoria is a popular destination for day trips.

-Located in the heart of Brentwood Bay, The Butchart Gardens are made up of a premier group of beautiful gardens that attract a million visitors every year.
+Located in the heart of Brentwood Bay, The Butchart Gardens are made up of a premier group of beautiful gardens that attract over million visitors every year.
 The gardens were first started by Jennie Butchart who set-out to convert an exhausted limestone quarry into the now magnificent Sunken Garden.
 Since then, various gardens and attractions have been added by Jennie Butchart and the following generation of the Butchart family.
 Hundreds of varieties of flowers burst into a riot of color each season, as the gardens are maintained and bloom throughout the year.
 Other areas of the park include the Italian garden, the large rose garden, the picturesque Ross Fountain and two totem poles.
 The gardens are also home to a number of bronze statues and the Rose Carousel, where kids can take a ride on beautifully painted wild animals like zebras, ostriches, boars and horses.
 This flowering wonderland is a designated national historic site and is a perfect place to visit anytime of the year.
-The ticket prices are seasonal, so please do check the website.

 Yoho National Park is located on the western slope of the Canadian Rocky Mountains and is home to many marvelous animal and plant species.
 Standing like a surveyor of the land at the center of the park is Mount Burgess, which beckons mountain climbers with its soaring peaks.
 Visitors to the park will also find the stunning Takakkaw and Wapta Falls, both of which are spectacularly beautiful.
 Hikers and nature lovers can explore the park's many streams, forests and mountain ranges on well-maintained trails that crisscross through the national park.
 Visitors centers in the park also offer guided tours.